jaimegildesagredo/doublex-expects/README.rst

 max
 ^^^

-Assert that a spy has been called maximum of *n* times.
+Asserts that a spy has been called maximum of *n* times.

 .. code-block:: python